-The purpose of the Warmer Zone is to keep hot cooked foods at serving temperature.
-Use the Warmer Zone to keep cooked foods hot such as: vegetables, gravies, casseroles, soups, stews, breads, pastries and ovensafe dinner plates.
+Your appliance is equipped with a warm zone.
+The purpose of the warm zone is to keep hot cooked foods at serving temperature.
 Always start with hot food.
-It is not recommended to heat cold food on the Warmer Zone.
+It is not recommended to heat cold food on the warm zone.